A Night of Horror International Film Festival in Sydney is Australia's original genre film festival.

 The entrant retains copyright to their screenplay.

-The entrant agrees that he or she will never assert against A Night of Horror International Film Festival any claim or action based on plagiarism, infringement, confidential or fiduciary relationship, implied contract, idea theft, unfair competition or any other theory arising in connection with their submission to A Night of Horror International Film Festival, and the entrant understands that A Night of Horror accepts no liability of any kind for the unauthorized use of all or part of such submissions by any person.
-In this regard, the entrant hereby absolutely releases and forever discharges A Night of Horror International Film Festival and its officers, employees, volunteers, judges, readers, affiliates, and associates, individually and collectively, of or from any and all claims, liabilities, damages, legal fees, expenses, debts, actions, and causes of action against A Night of Horror International Film Festival of every kind whatsoever, now and in the future, in connection with the entrant's submission.
+The entrant agrees that he or she will never assert against Lovecraft 21c Productions or A Night of Horror International Film Festival, or any of the competition's assigned judges or readers any claim or action based on plagiarism, infringement, confidential or fiduciary relationship, implied contract, idea theft, unfair competition or any other theory arising in connection with their submission to A Night of Horror International Film Festival, and the entrant understands that A Night of Horror accepts no liability of any kind for the unauthorized use of all or part of such submissions by any person.
+In this regard, the entrant hereby absolutely releases and forever discharges Lovecraft 21c Productions, A Night of Horror International Film Festival and its officers, employees, volunteers, judges, readers, affiliates, and associates, individually and collectively, of or from any and all claims, liabilities, damages, legal fees, expenses, debts, actions, and causes of action against Lovecraft 21c Productions LLC or A Night of Horror International Film Festival of every kind whatsoever, now and in the future, in connection with the entrant's submission.

 Overall Rating